 We are one of only 20 medical centers in the United States and Canada that are a member of the North American Fetal Therapy Network (NAFTNet).
 Members of this association have established expertise in fetal surgery and other forms of care for complex disorders of the fetus.
 We are the only NAFTNet member in the central Ohio area.

-Additionally, we are a member of the Columbus Fetal Medicine Collaborative, a joint program between local hospitals and Nationwide Children's Hospital.
+Additionally, we are a member of the Ohio Fetal Medicine Collaborative, a joint program between local hospitals and Nationwide Children's Hospital.

 We offer a variety of advanced fetal treatment procedures for pregnancy complications: